polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 -   FT Teams

-    -   Azure Stack, networking
+    -   Azure Stack Hub, networking

 ## Preferred solution

-After being engaged by Contoso and gathering the requirements from the client, FT has put forward a design which embraces the Azure platform and DevOps for development and deployment, as well as addresses multi-tenant identity and data sovereignty requirements discovered by Contoso (no customer data in the public cloud).
-The solution consists of using Azure public cloud in the South-Central Region and Azure Stack running in a FT Dallas datacenter.
+After being engaged by Contoso and gathering the requirements from the client, FT has put forward a design which embraces the Azure platform and DevOps for development and deployment, as well as addresses multi-tenant identity and data sovereignty requirements discovered by Contoso (no customer data in the public cloud and filtering out regulated data for international customers).
+The solution relies on resources deployed to the Azure public cloud in the South-Central region and to an Azure Stack Hub stamp running in a FT Dallas datacenter for the production environment and with the North-Central region and Azure Stack Hub running in FT Chicago datacenter for the disaster recovery environment.

 ![Both Traffic manager and VPN connect Azure Public (South Central) with the Azure Stock FusionTomo Dallas Datacenter, which in turn connects via VPN to On-Premises.](images/Whiteboarddesignsessiontrainerguide-AzureStackimages/media/image4.png "Preferred solution")